Farama-Foundation/Gymnasium/docs/environments/third_party_environments.md

 ### [ gym-cellular-automata](https://github.com/elbecerrasoto/gym-cellular-automata)

-Environments where the agent interacts with _Cellular Automata_ by changing its cells states.
+Environments where the agent interacts with _Cellular Automata_ by changing its cell states.

 ### [ gym-games](https://github.com/qlan3/gym-games)